HoangDev2000/exercise-practice/README.md

 Some descriptions in here!

-# Dive deeply Deep Learning field
+# Dive deeply to the Deep Learning field